Describes the steps necessary to install a Jalopy release.

 Once a target directory has been set for a feature, it will be displayed below the feature list.
 You can change the target directory for a feature at any time.
 First select the corresponding item in the list and then use the Choose... button at the bottom to specify the target directory.
 Please note that when multiple check boxes are selected, multiple directory choosers will appear one after another.
 Don’t be confused, just look at the title of each file chooser to see what application directory is required.

-When the installer can connect with the Internet, and no up-to-date help can be found on your system, you will be presented with the option to download and install the online help system for the GUI.
+When the installer can connect with the Internet, and no up-to-date help can be found on your system, you will be presented with the option to download and install the online help bundle for the GUI.

-Or copy the file into the Jalopy settings directory, e.g. on a typical Windows
+Or copy the file into the Jalopy settings directory, e.g. on a typical Windows Vista/7

-XP system to
+system to

 In case an older Jalopy release could be found on your machine, the wizard lets you choose whether the settings of the prior version should be imported during installation.